Croatia 2-Week Itinerary JetSettingFools.com

 Croatia Buses and Ferries

-All of the mainland destinations on our 2-week Croatia Itinerary can be reached via public bus.
-The Dalmatian Island stops are well connected via Car Ferries and Catamarans operated by either Jadrolinija or Krilo.
+All of the mainland destinations on our 2-week Croatia Itinerary can be reached via bus.
+The Dalmatian Islands are well connected via Car Ferries and Catamarans operated by either Jadrolinija or Krilo.

 On our many trips to Croatia, we have always traveled by public transportation.
-What we like about traveling through Croatia by bus, is that we are free to enjoy the scenery and are relieved of driving duties.
 Bus travel is widely used, so there are ample routes.
 Generally speaking, bus and ferry tickets are affordable in Croatia.

-• On a longer route, buses will make short stops at gas stations for breaks.
+• On longer routes, buses will make short stops at gas stations for driver/ bathroom breaks.

 • You can eat on board buses in Croatia, so bring food and drinks with you.

 • We use Bus Croatia to find schedules, but always confirm at the station.
-We have also found it best to immediately buy tickets for your onward destination upon arrival (a must in summer).
+We have also found it best to immediately buy tickets for your onward destination upon arrival.

 What To Pack for Croatia